rinawasabi/cyber-security-data-privacy/BookingSystem/Phase4/privacypolicy.md

 ## 2. Data We Collect
 The Booking System collects only the minimal data necessary to provide its core functions (following the **Privacy by Design** and **Privacy by Default** principles):
-- Full name or username (for login and reservation purposes)
-- Email address (for authentication and communication)
+- Email address (used as username for login and reservations)
 - Birthdate (to verify eligibility for reservations – must be over 15 years old)
 - System-generated user ID and authentication tokens
 - Resource reservation details (date, time, resource type)